The rich get richer and the poor get poorer: In economics

 Thomas Piketty's book Capital in the Twenty-First Century (2014) presents a body of empirical data spanning several hundred years that supports his central thesis that the owners of capital accumulate wealth more quickly than those who provide labour, a phenomenon widely described with the term "the rich-get-richer".

 In modern politics

 In the United States, the phrase has been used frequently to describe socioeconomic trends under the Ronald Reagan and George H. W. Bush presidencies, and in the United Kingdom to refer to the Thatcher era.
-In 1990, Thatcher responded to a question posed in the House of Commons by the Lib Dem MP Simon Hughes about wealth inequality in the UK by saying "he would rather that the poor were poorer, provided that the rich were less rich. ...
+In 1990, Thatcher responded to a question posed in the House of Commons by the Liberal Democrat MP Simon Hughes about wealth inequality in the UK by saying "he would rather that the poor were poorer, provided that the rich were less rich. ...
 What a policy.
 Yes, he would rather have the poor poorer, provided that the rich were less rich.
 That is the Liberal policy."
 It has also been used in the UK to refer to the 2010–2015 coalition and 2015–2016 governments led by David Cameron.